Enriques surfaces with normal K3-like coverings: Canonical coverings of algebraic schemes

 \begin{corollary} \mylabel{singularity via cohomology} Assumptions as in the previous proposition.
 Suppose further $\hat{G}$ is local, that $Y$ is normal of dimension $n\geq 1$, and that the canonical mapping $H^{n-1}(Y,\omega_Y)\ra H^{n-1}(Y,\omega_Y(Z))$ is injective.
 Let $x\in X$ be a closed point mapping to a point $z\in Z$ where $\O_{Z,z}$ is singular.
 Then $\O_{X,x}$ is singular as well. \end{corollary}

 \proof The short exact sequence $0\ra\O_Y(-Z) \ra\O_Y\ra\O_Z\ra 0$ gives a long exact sequence

 The map on the left hand side is surjective, because it is Serre dual to the injection $H^{n-1}(Y,\omega_Y)\ra H^{n-1}(Y,\omega_Y(Z))$.
 Whence the map on the right is zero.
 The latter is the tangent map for the restriction $\Pic_{Y/k}\ra\Pic_{Z/k}$.
 Suppose for a moment that $\hat{G}$ has height one.
 Then this group scheme is determined by its restricted Lie algebra $\Lie(\hat{G})$, the composite map $\hat{G}\ra\Pic_{Y/k}\ra\Pic_{Z/k}$ is trivial, and the assertion follows from the proposition.
-In the general case, we may filter $\hat{G}$ with subquotients of height one, and then check by induction on the length of the filtration that $\hat{G}\ra\Pic_{Z/k}$ is zero.
+In the general case, the Frobenius kernel $\hat{H}=\hat{G}[F]$ has height one and corresponds to a surjection $G\ra H$.
+The result thus holds for the associated $H$-torsor $X\times_GH$, and therefore also on $X$.

-The following connection to singularity theory follows immediately from Theorem \ref{homological characterization}, our homological characterization of Zariski singularities:
+The following connection to singularity theory follows immediately from Theorem \ref{homological characterization}, our homological characterization of Zariski singularities, or a direct local computation: